 System Regulation 34.02.01: Drug and Alcohol Abuse and Rehabilitation Programs

 All state agencies are required to notify their employees of the state's policy on compensatory time.
 Read this summary about federal and state compensatory time and how you may use it.

 - Notice of Privacy Practices for Medical Information

 A federal regulation, the Health Insurance Portability and Accountability Act of 1996, known as the HIPAA Privacy Rule requires that we provide detailed notice in writing of our privacy practices.
 This notice describes how medical information about you may be used and disclosed and how you can get access to this information.
 Please review it carefully.

 - Safety and Security Notices

 Campus Security Policies and Crime Statistics (CLERY Act) & Annual Fire Safety Report on Student Housing

 Some information merits a reminder on a regular basis even though not required by laws, regulations or rules to be disseminated annually to all employees.
 If you have questions about the information listed here, please talk with your supervisor or the indicated responsible office or agency.

-As per University Rule 33.99.14.M1, existing employees must inform their supervisor or appropriate university office within 24 hours of any criminal arrests, criminal charges, or criminal convictions, excluding misdemeanor traffic offenses punishable only by fine.
+Per University Rule 33.99.14.M1, existing employees must inform their supervisor or appropriate university office within 24 hours of any criminal arrests, criminal charges, or criminal convictions, excluding misdemeanor traffic offenses punishable only by fine.
 If circumstances prevent this, employees should notify their supervisor as soon as the situation allows it, and provide explanation for the delay.
-Employees should refer to University Rule 33.99.14.M1 to determine the appropriate university office to make the notification.
+Employees should refer to University Rule 33.99.14.M1 to determine the appropriate university office to notify.